seberg/numpy/doc/neps/nep-0033-extensible-dtypes.rst

 For simple datatypes such as ``float64`` (see also below), it seems tempting that the instance of a ``np.dtype("float64")`` can be the scalar.
-This idea may be even more so prominent due to the fact that scalars, rather than datatypes, currently define the correct type hierarchy which also applies to the datatypes (see also below).
+This idea may be even more appealing due to the fact that scalars, rather than datatypes, currently define a useful type hierarchy.

 However, we have specifically decided against this.
 There are several reason for this.
-First, the above described new datatypes should would be instances of DType classes, making these also classes, while possible, adds an additional complexity for users to understand.
+First, the above described new datatypes would be instances of DType classes.
+Making these instances themselves classes, while possible, adds an additional complexity that users need to understand.
-Second, while the simple NumPy scalars such as ``float64`` may be such instances, it should be possible to create a ``DecimalDType``.
+Second, while the simple NumPy scalars such as ``float64`` may be such instances, it should be possible to create data types for Python objects without enforcing NumPy as a dependency.
-Its instances would, however, would than be ``decimal.decimal`` instances, which knows nothing about NumPy, adding complexity rather than reducing it.
+Python objects that do not depend on NumPy cannot be instances of a NumPy DType however.
 Third, methods which are useful for instances (such as ``to_float()``) cannot be defined for a datatype which is attached to a NumPy array.
-Forth, in the reverse direction, scalars are currently only defined for native byte order and do not need many of the methods and information that generic datatypes need.
+While at the same time scalars are currently only defined for native byte order and do not need many of the methods and information that generic datatypes require.

-Overall, it seem rather than reducing the complexity, e.g. by merging the two distinct type hierarchies, this would add complexity for the user.
+Overall, it seem rather than reducing the complexity, i.e. by merging the two distinct type hierarchies, making scalars instances of DTypes would add complexity for the user.

-A possible future path may be to rather simplify the current scalars to be much simpler objects falling back to behaviour defined on the datatypes instead.
+A possible future path may be to instead simplify the current NumPy scalars to be much simpler objects which largely derived their behaviour from the datatypes.

 Value Based Casting
 ^^^^^^^^^^^^^^^^^^^

-Currently, numpy uses the value when deciding whether casting is safe or not [value_based]_.
+Currently, NumPy uses the value when deciding whether casting is safe or not [value_based]_.
 This is done only when the object in question is a scalar or a zero dimensional array.
+The intention of changing this is not part of this NEP.
+Even though it is not part of the NEP the intention is to take steps which will allow limiting the current value based casting to only encompass Python scalars in the future
+(e.g. a python float ``3.`` will use it, but a NumPy ``np.float64(3.)`` will not).
+Currently, such behaviour is partially supported even for user defined datatype.
-The intention of changing this, is not explicitely part of this NEP, however, partial support of this behaviour for user defined datatypes is considered *unused legacy behaviour and may be dropped*.
+*This support for user defined datatypes is considered unused legacy behaviour and may be removed without a transition period*.

 The Object Datatype